 The truth is that if you’re brand new to this, guidance will be the most important thing.
 Having someone tell you what to do and what works best will help you be the most successful and learn the most during this process.

-If you like the idea of having a bestselling coach walk you through each step of the process from idea to book outline to ordering proof copies to a completely published book, check out our revamped and updated (2022) Become a Bestseller program here.
+If you like the idea of having a bestselling coach walk you through each step of the process from idea to completely published book, check out our Become a Bestseller program.

-But you can also get started right here with these steps for starting to write a book.
+But you can also begin right here with these easy steps to learn how to start writing a book.

-How to Start to Write a Book Step-by-Step
+How to Start Writing a Book in 7 Simple Steps

-If you’re feeling demotivated when it comes to starting your book, you’re not alone.
+If you’re feeling demotivated when it comes to how to start writing your book, you’re not alone.
 Writing can still be one of the hardest parts for most authors even if they have been writing for a long time!

 Fortunately, there are some extremely effective techniques for how to start writing a book and stay motivated.